 The Truth About Battery Degradation

 Battery degradation doesn’t happen all at once.
-On average, electric car batteries lose about 1-2% of their range per year depending on the factors discussed earlier.
-Fortunately, most batteries are designed for durability and will outlast the usable life of a vehicle.
+On average, today's electric car batteries only lose about 1-2% of their range per year.
+New EV batteries are designed for durability and will outlast the usable life of a vehicle.